Boris Said: 2001–2005

-He saw limited action in 2001, as a warrant for his arrest was issued relating to a civil lawsuit dating back to 1989.
+Said saw limited action in 2001, as a warrant for his arrest was issued relating to a civil lawsuit dating back to 1989, though the situation was settled out-of-court soon afterwards, allowing Said to resume his career.
 He would go on to finish fourth in a Busch Series race at Watkins Glen in a Robbie Reiser-owned car and drove a pair of races for Jasper Motorsports.
 He competed for the win in the 2001 Cup Series race at the Glen.
-While running third on the final restart, Said tried to make a pass by Jeff Burton to try to take the lead from the dominant car of Jeff Gordon but got held up in traffic, causing him to slip back to 8th place, scoring his first top ten of his Cup series career.
+While running third on the final restart, Said tried to make a pass by Jeff Burton to try to take the lead from the dominant car of Jeff Gordon but got held up in traffic, causing him to slip back to eighth place, scoring his first top-ten of his Cup Series career.

 After running with Jasper again in 2002, Said served as a fill-in driver for Jerry Nadeau at MB2/MBV Motorsports.
 He won the pole for the Sears Point race in California.
-He stayed in the top ten all race.
+He stayed in the top-ten all race.
 With pit strategies, it seemed like the win would come down to Said and fellow road ace Ron Fellows.
 However, Said and Fellows forgot to pit when they were told to before a caution came out.
 Because they did not pit before the caution with 38 laps to go, Said and Fellows lost their shot at the win.
 Said restarted 26th and recovered for sixth place.
 At Watkins Glen, Said would have a very fast No. 01 Pontiac driving through the field towards the front, only to be taken out by Robby Gordon who would go on to win the race.
-In a post-race interview, and in the years afterwards, Boris would claim that the 2003 Watkins Glen race was the biggest disappointment of his racing career, as it was the best car he had ever driven.
+In a post-race interview, and in the years afterwards, Said would claim that the 2003 Watkins Glen race was the biggest disappointment of his racing career, as it was the best car he had ever driven.

 Said signed on to drive a limited schedule for the team in 2004, running the No. 36 Centrix Financial Chevrolet, and finished sixth once again at Sears Point.
 The team expanded to run more races for 2005, where his best finish in nine starts was a third at Watkins Glen.
 During that season, he returned to the truck series, finishing 35th at Kentucky Speedway while filling for an injured Rick Crawford.
 He also ran two races in the Busch Series for Phoenix Racing and had a fifth place finish at Autodromo Hermanos Rodriguez in Mexico City.
 At year's end, Said and the MB2 team parted ways after Centrix Financial went bankrupt.